TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 10/2 Corinthians 10.3.md

 ---

-For though we walk in the flesh, we do not war according to the flesh
+For though we walk in the flesh, we don't wage war according to the flesh;